faizalam87/VirtShield/VMs/vm_setup_README.md

 .VMs/setup/vm-server.sh
 ```

-Each script launches the respective VM with the proper MAC address, disk image, and ISO.
+- Each script launches the respective VM with the proper MAC address, disk image, and ISO.
+In case there are permission errors, please make sure that you upgrade/downgrade permissions as required.
+- Follow along with the QEMU VM setup and press continue until you set up the username and password for client, server, and model.

 ---